MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/sprint 1 -product vision/product-vision.md

 ---

 ## Risks
-- the site isn't popular, nobody cares about these deasl
+- the site isn't popular, nobody cares about these deals
 - while we're developing, a competitor brings a similar product to market
 - a bigger/well-known company moves into this area (Google Shopping, etc.)
 - the development team doesn't have the experience to integrate all the various areas into one product